-Details of the consultation to date will be recorded in the Consultation Statement which will be produced at the Regulation 15 stage of the process.
-To date, this has included residents' workshops looking at what residents value about Fawkham, and the local landscape; a business survey; a countryside survey; and a survey for schoolchildren.
+Details of the consultation to date are recorded in the Consultation Statement which is published alongside the Regulation 15 Neighbourhood Plan.
+To date, this has included residents' workshops looking at what residents value about Fawkham, and the local landscape; a business survey; a countryside survey; a survey for schoolchildren and consultation on a draft Regulation 14 Neighbourhood Plan.